opnsense/docs/source/manual/how-tos/orange_fr_fttp.rst

 * domain-name-servers
 * option-90

-These parameters should be passed as comma separated options in the 'Request Options' area of there WAN DHCP request
+These parameters should be passed as comma separated options in the 'Request Options' area of their WAN DHCP request

 Now for the regional specific part.